rickithadi/bigduckmusic.com/src/pages/features/2020-10-20-into-the-smokescreen-with-george-chua.md

   - Ujikaji Records
   - Singapore
 ---
-### Marking his return to recording in a near-decade long absence, sound artist George Chua has created *Smokescreen,* a magnificent return to form with one of the year’s most ferocious releases.
-Packed with dense walls of sound and sheets of harsh noise seeping through alternating rhythmic grids, the album’s no wave intensity reflects an artistic statement for an overstimulated zeitgeist – exemplifying it in form as an overwhelming sonic mass, while also irreverent in spirit with its tongue-in-cheek attitude, informed by his own personal experiences.
+### Marking his return to recording in a near-decade long absence, sound artist George Chua's *Smokescreen is* a magnificent return to form – and easily one of the year’s most ferocious releases.
+Packed with dense walls of sound and sheets of harsh noise seeping through alternating rhythmic grids, the album’s no wave intensity reflects an artistic statement for an overstimulated zeitgeist.
+As an overwhelming sonic mass, it exemplifies it in form, while his own personal experiences also give it an irreverent spirit, informed by a tongue-in-cheek attitude.

 ### A pioneer since the early 2000s with his work in theatre and sound art, Big Duck had a chat with the re-emerging artist on the process behind *Smokescreen*, his experiences in various cities, religion, and how he’s been over the past few years, following his return to music and performance.